 Software applications - life cycle cost : Source: www.econnectivity.se

 Scaling up is a major challenge for vehicle electronics and network design.
-Service Oriented Architecture (SOA) allows common system functions to be formed into discrete, reusable services or standalone code compartments.
+Automotive SOA allows common system functions to be formed into discrete, reusable services or standalone code compartments.

 Any ECU, Domain Controller or Gateway becomes a platform or repository on which Tier 1 vendors and OEMs develop their services using standardized protocols that facilitate communications and enable easy data transfer, irrespective of the underlying hardware, topology and protocols that are used to create the services.